Vitalos logo

 High

-White blood cells are essential for fighting infections.
+White blood cells are essential components of the immune system.

 Complete Blood Count